Tigers vs. Royals Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 61 hits with 17 doubles, eight home runs, 30 walks and 34 RBI.
-He's also stolen two bases.
+- Torkelson has recorded 61 hits with 17 doubles, eight home runs and 30 walks.
+He has driven in 34 runs with two stolen bases.

 Torkelson Recent Games